Production Tax Rebate in Hungary

 About filming in Hungary

-The country has hosted numerous major international productions in recent years, including Disney’s Black Widow, Fox’s Red Sparrow, Lionsgate’s Robin Hood, Sony’s Blade Runner 2049 and Will Smith's thriller Gemini Man directed by Ang Lee.
+The country has hosted numerous major international productions in recent years, including Disney’s Black Widow, Fox’s Red Sparrow, Lionsgate’s Robin Hood, Sony’s Blade Runner 2049 and Will Smith's thriller Gemini Man, directed by Ang Lee.
 Independent films include Wash Westmoreland’s Colette, starring Keira Knightley.

 Former Hungarian film commissioner Andy Vajna said: “In addition to the tax incentive, Hungary’s film industry has highly educated and experienced film crews, a variety of exciting and new film locations and state-of-the-art sound stages.”